-- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to participate fully in school life by joining clubs, taking on roles of responsibility and representing school at community events. - Promotion of respect, teamwork and friendships enables all children to be included in school life.
-We have a zero tolerance approach to bullying.
+- Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to participate fully in school life by joining clubs, taking on roles of responsibility and representing school at community events. - Promotion of respect, teamwork and friendships enables all children to be included in school life.
+We have a zero tolerance approach to bullying. - Whole school approach using Thrive.